shaozheliu/STDG/readme.md

 # Datasets

->We evaluate the performance of SalientSleepNet on Sleep-EDF-39 and Sleep-EDF-153 datasets, which are open-access databases of polysomnography (PSG) recordings.
+>We evaluate the performance of ST-DG on BCI-IV 2a and BCI-IV 2b datasets, which are open-access databases.

 # Requirements

 * Python 3.7
-* Tensorflow 2.3.1
+* Pytorch 2.3.1

 # Function of file